 - Some paid to click sites have traffic exchange features where you can earn credits to advertise links you have (such as other paid to click sites you have).
 At traffic exchange type sites, active referrals can net you extra credits for advertising sites as you earn credits from their surfing as well.
 Note that not all paid to click sites come with traffic exchanges, so this only applies to the ones that have them.
 Also at traditional traffic exchanges, you earn traffic credits for each site referrals surf, which means more hits for your sites.
 By the way, conversion rates at traffic exchanges tend to be low, so the higher the number of hits your sites can get the better.
 Consequently, I don't recommend traffic exchanges as your primary way of promoting sites.
 You can surf for many hours and get little or no response to your ads.
 Sure some people have better luck with traffic exchanges than others, but not everyone has it that easy, so you will want to beware of that.

 - Extra commissions on advertising purchases or upgrades.
 In my experience, most referrals will probably not buy anything, but whenever you get the few that do, this can be a good bonus to have.

-To illustrate, lets's look at Get Bux Today for example.
+To illustrate, lets's look at Neobux for example (as a free member):